Kinto/kinto/docs/overview.rst

 - Schema validation
 - Push notifications

-.. _overview-synchronization:
+.. _overview-synchronisation:

-Synchronization
+Synchronisation
 ===============

-Bi-directionnal synchronization of records is a very hard topic.
+Bi-directionnal synchronisation of records is a very hard topic.

 *Kinto* takes some shortcuts by only providing the basics for concurrency control and polling for changes, and not trying to resolve conflicts automatically.